“Science is great because you can get involved with cool experiments.”

 Key Stage 4

-We offer Key Stage 4 Science courses from the OCR Specification A, Twenty First Century Suite of GCSEs.
+We offer Key Stage 4 Science courses from the OCR Specification B, Twenty First Century Suite of GCSEs.
 Students can follow two pathways:

 At the heart of each 21st Century Science option is the concept of Science for Citizens.
 This aims to build on the Science studied at Key Stage 3 in a way that will help students to engage with an increasingly scientific world.
 Students need a clear understanding of scientific concepts and of how scientific data is obtained, how reliable it is and therefore how far they can rely upon it.
 Students will explore these aspects of Science preparing them to deal with decisions such as what it means to ‘go green’, GM food scares and mobile telephone safety as well as new science-based issues as they arise.

-Triple award or the Science and Additional Science route provide students with the detailed scientific theory, models and ideas necessary to access A-Levels in Biology, Chemistry and Physics.
+Both separate Sciences and Combined Sciences provide students with the detailed scientific theory, models and ideas necessary to access A-Levels in Biology, Chemistry and Physics.
 This part of the course contains a considerable amount of practical work.

 Key Stage 5